splanck/vcore/README.md

 ## Building

 Run `make` at the repository root.
 This compiles the kernel, bootloader and user programs and produces `os.img`.
+The resulting `os.img` is around 105&nbsp;MB because it embeds a small FAT filesystem.
 If `grub-mkrescue` is available an additional ISO image `os.iso` is created.
 The ISO build relies on the `grub-mkrescue` tool (install the `grub-pc-bin` package on Debian-based systems).
-The resulting image should be around 105&nbsp;MB because it embeds a small FAT filesystem.

 ```bash
 make